-2.2.4.2 Safe interlock for equipotential bonding: Means for interlocking are to be provided such that connection with HV shore supply is automatically cut-off when equipotential bonding is lost.

-2.2.4.3 Compatibility with system earthing: Arrangements are to be provided so that when the shore connection is established, the resulting system earthing onboard is to be compatible with the vessel's original electrical system earthing philosophy.
-Functions for earth fault detection and earthing protection are to remain available after the shore connection has been established.

-2.2.4.4 The vessel is not to be permitted to establish shore power connection with an earth fault present in the HV system on either side.
+- 2.2.4.2 Safe interlock for equipotential bonding: Means for interlocking are to be provided such that connection with shore supply is automatically cut-off when equipotential bonding is lost and the ship system is to perform a standard restart after blackout. - 2.2.4.3 Integrity of the equipotential bonding should be continuously checked as a part of the ship shore safety circuit. - 2.2.4.4 Compatibility with system earthing: Arrangements are to be provided so that when the shore connection is established, the resulting system earthing onboard is to be compatible with the vessel's original electrical system earthing philosophy.
+Functions for earth fault detection and earthing protection are to remain available after the shore connection has been established. - 2.2.4.5 The vessel is not to be permitted to establish shore power connection with an earth fault present in the HV system on either side.